-Effective July 1, 2007, the University established a qualified defined contribution plan under Section 401(a) of the Internal Revenue Code of 1986, as amended ("Code"), that is a governmental plan as defined under Code Section 414(d), to provide retirement benefits to eligible employees.
-Retirement expenses paid by the Foundation in 2016 and 2015 for the University President participating in the plan totaled \$38,616 and \$37,290, respectively.
+The University has established a qualified defined contribution plan under Section 401(a) of the Internal Revenue Code of 1986, as amended ("Code"), that is a governmental plan as defined under Code Section 414(d), to provide retirement benefits to eligible employees.
+Retirement expenses paid by the Foundation in 2017 and 2016 for the University President participating in the plan totaled \$48,651 and \$38,616, respectively.